 Expand your reach with these methods:

-• Collaboration posts with complementary brands or influencers
+• Collaboration posts with brands or influencers

-• Comment pods where you engage with similar accounts regularly
+• Comment pods to engage consistently

-• Giveaways and contests that encourage sharing and tagging
+• Giveaways and contests that encourage sharing

-• Cross-promotion across your different social channels
+• Cross-promotion across social media channels

 3. Engagement Tactics